kjgarza/kjgarza.github.io/portfolio/case-b.md

   slug: development
   headline: Solution Validation
   content: |
-    I prepared and facilitated a Group Expert Walkthrough on the FIGMA wireframes to validate that the solution met the needs of the users and stakeholders.
-During this session, I collected additional information about user requirements.
+    To ensure that our design solution effectively addressed user and stakeholder needs, I organised and facilitated a Group Expert Walkthrough on the FIGMA wireframes.
+This session yielded valuable insights into user requirements, further refining our approach.
   media:
     image: "/uploads/2022/02/19/figma-web-tracker Medium.png"
     alt_text: Solution Validation